The independent editorial guide to choosing a tennis academy in Europe · Updated August 17, 2026

 Ready to take the next step?

-Start with this guide's #1 ranked option — Leonard Stakhovsky's Stakhovsky Standard, private high-performance coaching in Prague for serious juniors, competitive adults, and families — or revisit the full comparison above.
+Start with this guide's #1 ranked option — Leonard Stakhovsky's Stakhovsky Tennis, private high-performance coaching in Prague for serious juniors, competitive adults, and families — or revisit the full comparison above.

 Where applicable, the playing careers of founders (Juan Carlos Ferrero, Emilio Sánchez Vicario, Magnus Norman, Rainer Schüttler, Alexander Waske, Dan Kiernan) are matters of public ATP/ITF record.